 Lili Qiu

-Lili Qiu, PhD, is a Professor of Computer Science at The University of Texas at Austin and a leading researcher in wireless systems, artificial intelligence, and next-generation sensing technologies.
-Her work focuses on advancing wireless communication and sensing, machine learning systems, and healthcare technologies that have real-world impact.
-Through her research and teaching, she is dedicated to shaping future technologies while mentoring the next generation of scientists and engineers.
+Lili Qiu, PhD, is a Professor of Computer Science at the University of Texas at Austin and a leading researcher in wireless systems, artificial intelligence, and next-generation sensing technologies.
+Her work spans wireless communication and sensing, machine learning systems, and healthcare technologies with real-world impact.
+Her work reimagines everyday environments and devices as intelligent sensing systems, enabling continuous, contactless health monitoring.

 Professor Qiu has built an internationally recognized research career spanning academia and industry.
 She joined the faculty at The University of Texas at Austin in 2005, progressing from Assistant Professor to Associate Professor before becoming a full Professor in 2015.
 In addition to her academic leadership, she has played an important role in industry research, including serving as Assistant Managing Director at Microsoft Research Asia from 2022 to 2025.
 Throughout her career, she has led cross-disciplinary collaborations in wireless networking, wearable sensing, AI infrastructure, and machine learning applications for healthcare.